ASHA-KOTERU/datasets/README.md

-This repository contains the code for downloading large datasets To download the avspeech dataset run  avspeech_download.py.
+To download the avspeech dataset run  avspeech_download.py